cardano-foundation/developer-portal/docs/transaction-metadata/overview.md

 Essentially, metadata can be used to tell the story of a transaction.
 When paired with off-chain infrastructure, such as physical identifiers, metadata can serve as a confirmation or assurance of authenticity.

 ## Metadata Workshop
 On 18 January 2021, Jeremy Firster and Mel McCann from the Cardano Foundation’s integrations team delivered a workshop on transaction metadata.
 Together with Alan McSherry and Ben O’Hanlon from IOHK, Jeremy and Mel introduced transaction metadata and discussed its potential for building applications on Cardano.
+[The slides of the presentation are also available](https://docs.google.com/presentation/d/1KUy83TxpJwIxMHYoQQK6SYynTKrmokxgv_vRa3bpGw4/edit?usp=sharing).

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/LrN3ETZ3fRM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture fullscreen"></iframe>